 £3,000 - £5,000

 Get your fixed price quote in as little as 30 seconds using our clickable form.

-Most companies will have several different kinds of combi boilers on offer that can be installed into your home.
-In most cases, these companies will recommend the best boiler for your home and you will have to pay the amount that comes along with it.
+Most companies will offer several different kinds of combi boilers that can be installed in your home.
+In most cases, these companies will recommend the best boiler for your home, and you will have to pay the amount that comes with it.

-There are some other factors that can affect the price of a new boiler installation, including the warranty length, labor costs, and how complicated the installation process is.
+Some other factors can affect the price of a new boiler installation, including the warranty length, labour costs, and how complicated the installation process is.